MariaOsmala/preprint/README.md

 # PREPRINT

-This package is a PRobabilistic Enhancer PredictIoN Tool PREPRINT.
+This package is a PRobabilistic Enhancer PRedictIoN Tool PREPRINT.

 ## Installation